13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 To be a good leader, you have to mean what you say and say what you mean.
 Your word must be as good as gold.

-To be a great leader, you must have a moral compass, which gives you a strong sense of integrity.
+You must have a moral compass, which gives you a strong sense of integrity.

 A quality commander doesn’t have to be perfect or saintly but must adhere to the rules for the rest of the team to follow suit.